Best Free PDF Tools for Students in 2026

 How to Merge Assignment PDFs

-Submitting five separate files when a single clean PDF was expected makes a submission look disorganized - even when the content is solid.
+Submitting five separate files when a single clean PDF was expected makes a submission look disorganised — even when the content is solid.
 Even when portals technically accept multiple files, combining them into one document is always neater and easier for the person grading it.
+For a detailed walkthrough, see the guide to merging PDF files online.

 When merging matters most